Last updated on 2026-02-04

 Graduates of the Paralegal Honours Bachelor program can pursue a variety of career paths in the legal field.
 Here are some potential job options:

-• Licensed Paralegal: Provide legal services and representation to clients under the supervision of a lawyer.
+- Licensed Paralegal: Provide legal services and representation to clients in various legal matters.

-• Community Legal Worker: Assist individuals in navigating legal issues and accessing legal resources.
+- Community Legal Worker: Assist individuals in navigating the legal system and accessing necessary resources.

 These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the legal sector.